Probability of and

 If events are independent then calculating the probability of and becomes simple multiplication:

-This property applies regardless of how the probabilities of $E$ and $F$ were calculated and whether or not the events are mutually exclusive.
+This property applies regardless of how the probabilities of

 We can prove this equation by combining the definition of conditional probability and the definition of independence.